 I think it depends on how much you’re going to need taken in, how complicated the job is and how good your tailor is.
-Anything that can be made can be altered, but it’s not always worth the cost or effort…posted over 5 years ago
+Anything that can be made can be altered, but it’s not always worth the cost or effort…posted almost 6 years ago

 This is always going to be something to be considered on a case by case basis.